alexle/alexle.github.com/_posts/2025/2025-10-18-the-man-in-the-arena.markdown

 Perhaps it's envy.
 Or a stark reminder of what they're unwilling to chase.

-Because if you did succeed, they'd have to face the possibility that they could have tried harder.
+Because if you succeeded, they'd have to face the possibility that they could have too.
+That they could have tried harder.
 Simpler to be negative than to confront their fears.

 So the next time you catch yourself holding back — waiting for the stars to align, or worried about what others might think — remember this: